acidburn0zzz/nolith-release-tools/doc/security.md

 ### 2. Complete the security patch release tasks

-Use the security patch issue created earlier to keep track of the process and mark off tasks as you complete them.
+Use the security patch issue created above to keep track of the process and mark off tasks as you complete them.

 ### About the security branch